Yutaka-Sawada/MultiPar/alpha/ReadMe_English.txt

 [ System requirement ]

- MultiPar requires a PC with Windows Vista or later (Windows 7, 8, 10, 11).
+ MultiPar requires a PC with Windows 7 or later (Windows 8, 10, 11).

 [ Usage manual or Help documents ]